Timona371/Decentralized-Exchange/README.md

-# QuantumDEX
+# Decentralized Exchange

 A decentralized exchange (DEX) and token streaming platform built for Ethereum-compatible chains.
-QuantumDEX combines an automated market maker (AMM) protocol with continuous payment streams, deployed on Base and Base Sepolia testnet.
+It combines an automated market maker (AMM) protocol with continuous payment streams, deployed on Base and Base Sepolia testnet.

 ## 🌟 Features